-Standard graduate assistantships (with a \$3,000 tuition remission) are available to all full-time students.
+Graduate assistantships are available to all full-time students.
 The students are responsible to the supervisor to whom they are assigned.
 Students who receive such assistantships are expected to work the stated number of hours per week.
 Written evaluation of the assistant's performance is conducted at the end of each semester to determine if the assistantship should be continued.
 The assistantship can be revoked at any time for lack of adequate performance of assistantship responsibilities.
 Continuation of the assistantship is dependent upon satisfactory performance of internship duties, as well as satisfactory academic progress in the program.
-It is the student's responsibility to discuss any problems they are having in completing their hours with their supervisor, advisor, and/or the assistantship coordinator.
+It is the student's responsibility to discuss any problems they are having in completing their hours with their advisor and/or the assistantship coordinator.
 Students who receive graduate assistantships must obtain permission from the Division Chairperson before they accept additional employment within or outside of the University.
 The Graduate School and Financial Aid Office assist graduate students in obtaining additional forms of assistance whenever possible.